3.9 million in North face ‘locked down, locked out’ digital double whammy

 “It’s so lonely when you have got just four walls.
 I couldn’t go out, I was a prisoner in my own home.”

-Mable, 91, lives in Stockport in her one-bedroom flat.
-Mable wasn’t able to leave her home for weeks during the last lockdown:
+Florence, 91, lives in Stockport in her one-bedroom flat.
+Florence wasn’t able to leave her home for weeks during the last lockdown:

 “I do get a little bit down sometimes because of my illness.
 At night is when I get lonely.”